deshiJo/CSCG2020/Cryptography/README.md

 Flag: **CSCG{ch1nes3\_g0vernm3nt\_h4s\_n0\_pr0blem\_w1th\_c0ron4}**

 This attack is possible because of the small exponent e = 3.
-To avoid this issue, a higher exponent should be used, like 65637.
+To avoid this issue, a higher exponent should be used, like **e = 65637**.

 ## RSA Service